ory/docs/guides/keto/1-overview/2-warden.md

 You can configure this authenticator using the following environment variables:

-* `AUTHENTICATOR_OAUTH2_INTROSPECTION_CLIENT_ID`: The OAuth 2.0 Client ID that should be used to make the OAuth 2.0 Introspection request.
-* `AUTHENTICATOR_OAUTH2_INTROSPECTION_CLIENT_SECRET`: The OAuth 2.0 Client Secret that should be used to make the OAuth 2.0 Introspection request.
-* `AUTHENTICATOR_OAUTH2_INTROSPECTION_TOKEN_URL`: The URL of the OAuth 2.0 Token Endpoint (usually `/oauth2/token`).
 * `AUTHENTICATOR_OAUTH2_INTROSPECTION_URL`: The URL of the OAuth 2.0 Introspection Endpoint (usually `/oauth2/introspection`).
-* `AUTHENTICATOR_OAUTH2_INTROSPECTION_SCOPE`: If an OAuth 2.0 Scope is required to access the introspection URL, add that here.
-You can define a list using the comma delimiter: `AUTHENTICATOR_OAUTH2_INTROSPECTION_SCOPE=scope-a,scope-b`.
 * `AUTHENTICATOR_OAUTH2_INTROSPECTION_SCOPE_STRATEGY`: Since you can include a `scope` in the request body, ORY Keto allows you to configure a OAuth 2.0 strategy that defines how to compare OAuth 2.0 Scope:
   * `hierarchic`: Scope `foo` matches `foo`, `foo.bar`, `foo.baz` but not `bar`
   * `wildcard`: Scope `foo.*` matches `foo`, `foo.bar`, `foo.baz` but not `bar`.
 Scope `foo` matches `foo` but not `foo.bar` nor `bar`
   * `exact`: Scope `foo` matches `foo` but not `bar` nor `foo.bar`
+* In cases where the OAuth 2.0 Introspection endpoint is protected using OAuth 2.0 Access Tokens, you can configure ORY Keto to authorize before calling this endpoint with the following configuration:
+  * `AUTHENTICATOR_OAUTH2_INTROSPECTION_CLIENT_ID`: The OAuth 2.0 Client ID that should be used to make the OAuth 2.0 Introspection request.
+  * `AUTHENTICATOR_OAUTH2_INTROSPECTION_CLIENT_SECRET`: The OAuth 2.0 Client Secret that should be used to make the OAuth 2.0 Introspection request.
+  * `AUTHENTICATOR_OAUTH2_INTROSPECTION_TOKEN_URL`: The URL of the OAuth 2.0 Token Endpoint (usually `/oauth2/token`).
+  * `AUTHENTICATOR_OAUTH2_INTROSPECTION_SCOPE`: If an OAuth 2.0 Scope is required to access the introspection URL, add that here.
+  You can define a list using the comma delimiter: `AUTHENTICATOR_OAUTH2_INTROSPECTION_SCOPE=scope-a,scope-b`.

 ### OAuth 2.0 Client Credentials Authenticator